pfsense/docs/source/vpn/ipsec/l2tp-ipsec-on-android.rst

 =====================

-The L2TP/IPsec client on Android has the ability to set a custom identifier, which allows L2TP/IPsec to function with pfSense's server using Pre-Shared Keys.
-Clients on other operating systems do not allow for this, which makes them incompatible with current versions of pfSense.
+The L2TP/IPsec client on Android has the ability to set a custom identifier, which allows L2TP/IPsec to function with the pfSense® server using Pre-Shared Keys.
+Clients on other operating systems do not allow for this, which makes them incompatible with current versions of pfSense software.

 IPsec Setup
 -----------

-The setup is similar to a standard :doc:`IPsec Road Warrior/Mobile Client How-To </vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth>` setup except that xauth is not used, but rather "**Mutual PSK**", and Phase 2 uses **Transport** mode rather than Tunnel.
+The setup is similar to a standard
+:doc:`IPsec Road Warrior/Mobile Client How-To </vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth>`
+setup except that xauth is not used, but rather "**Mutual PSK**", and Phase 2 uses **Transport** mode rather than Tunnel.

 Pre-Shared Keys
 ~~~~~~~~~~~~~~~